 Find an experienced contractor who is aware of the unique needs of a shipping container home, including insulation types, windows, and how to install heating and cooling.

 Because shipping containers are made of metal, most traditional insulation materials are difficult to install.
-Instead, consider using foam insulation on the inside and outside of the frame, which then can be covered with drywall, plaster, or a wall material of your choice.
+Instead, consider using foam insulation on the inside and outside of the frame, which you can then cover with drywall, plaster, or a wall material of your choice.

 If you are looking for design inspiration, check out some pre-constructed shipping container homes to get an idea of what amenities to include, materials to integrate and how to use your small space efficiently.

-Most shipping containers are sprayed with anti-corrosive paint before use, but this can come off during the construction process.
+Many manufacturers spray their shipping containers with anti-corrosive paint before use, but this can come off during the construction process.
 Before you insulate or install any interior walls, make sure you treat the container for rust to prevent future issues.

 It is possible to construct a shipping container home that adds additional elements to the original structure, like an attached patio, garage or greenhouse.
-Do your research on how to incorporate additional space, and whether it will be insulated or not.
+Do your research on how to incorporate additional space, and whether or not you should insulate it.

 If you decide to make significant changes to the original structure, keep in mind that too many modifications can compromise the structural integrity of the building.